-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied private funds.
-Most ESG-funded projects also receive State dollars for ongoing service and operations costs.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

 The CDBG Program does not require matching funds, however Lake County incentivizes outside investment during the CDBG application process.
 Project applications are scored based on their ability to attract outside investment and the amount of leveraged funding provided in the budget.